California National Guard

 The Constitution of the United States specifically charges the National Guard with dual federal and state missions.
 When under the control of its state governor, National Guard functions range from limited actions during non-emergency situations to full scale law enforcement of martial law when local law enforcement officials can no longer maintain civil control.
-The National Guard may be called into federal service in response to a call by the President or Congress.
+The National Guard may be called into federal service in response to a call by the president or Congress.

-When National Guard troops are called to federal service, the President serves as Commander-In-Chief.
+When National Guard troops are called to federal service, the president serves as Commander-In-Chief.
 The federal mission assigned to the National Guard is: "To provide properly trained and equipped units for prompt mobilization for war, national emergency or as otherwise needed."

-The Governor of California may call individuals or units of the California National Guard into state service during emergencies or special situations.
+The governor of California may call individuals or units of the California National Guard into state service during emergencies or special situations.
 The state mission of the National Guard is: "To provide trained and disciplined forces for domestic emergencies or as otherwise provided by state law."

+2025 federal deployment and legal challenge

+In June 2025, the California National Guard became the subject of a high-profile legal and political dispute when President Donald Trump issued a memorandum federalizing up to 4,000 Guard members and deploying approximately 700 U.S. Marines to Los Angeles during protests following federal immigration raids.
+Governor Gavin Newsom strongly opposed the move, asserting that it exceeded presidential authority under Title 10 and was unnecessary given local law enforcement's control.

+On June 9, the State of California filed suit in the Northern District of California, Newsom v.
+Trump, seeking to block the deployment via a temporary restraining order.
+The lawsuit contends the executive order violated 10 U.S.C. § 252, the Tenth Amendment, and the Posse Comitatus Act.

+On June 12, 2025, Judge Charles Breyer of the Federal District Court in San Francisco issued a 36-page ruling, returning control of the National Guardsmen back to Newsom.
+The second paragraph of the ruling reads: